John-Nagle/maptools/NOTES.md

        - Also at that time, purge dead weak links from the set of weak backlinks.

     This has tricky borrow plumbing.

+2025-09-19

+   Above all works.
+   Must change database schema - keep samples_x and samples_y because big blob is a 2D array.